karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/README.md

-# Automatic Sleep Staging from Photoplethysmography (PPG) Data
+# An Interpretable Feature-Based Machine Learning Approach for Automatic Sleep Staging Using PPG

 ## Project Overview